 The Company has adopted a written code of conduct and ethics (the "Code of Conduct") that encourages and promotes a culture of ethical business conduct.
-The Code of Conduct applies to the Directors, officers and employees of the Company as well as the directors, officer and employees of Great Bay Renewables, LLC ("GBR"), the operating entity of the Company's joint venture with AIOF II Vanir Aggregator, L.P.
+The Code of Conduct applies to the Directors, officers and employees of the Company as well as the directors, officer and employees of GBR, the operating entity of the Company's joint venture with certain funds managed by Apollo Global Management.
 The Code of Conduct addresses conflicts of interest; the protection and proper use of the Company's assets and opportunities; the confidentiality of information; fair dealing with various Company stakeholders; compliance with laws, rules and regulations; and the reporting of illegal or unethical behaviour.

-The Company has also adopted a corporate disclosure, confidentiality and insider trading policy which establishes polices and procedures to (i) permit the disclosure of information about the Company to the public in an informative, timely and broadly disseminated manner in accordance with all applicable legal and regulatory requirements; (ii) ensure the proper safeguarding of non-publicly disclosed confidential Information, including material information, and (iii) protects the Company and those to whom the policy applies by preventing improper trading, and the appearance of improper trading, in securities of the Corporation.
+The Company has also adopted a corporate disclosure, confidentiality and insider trading policy which establishes polices and procedures to (i) permit the disclosure of information about the Company to the public in an informative, timely and broadly disseminated manner in accordance with all applicable legal and regulatory requirements; (ii) ensure the proper safeguarding of non-publicly disclosed confidential Information, including material information, and (iii) protects the Company and those to whom the policy applies by preventing improper trading, and the appearance of improper trading, in securities of the Company.
 The Code of Conduct applies to the Directors, officers and employees of the Company as well as the directors, officer and employees of GBR.